Tina's Wish Scientific Advisory Board

 KAREN H. LU, MD

-Her main clinical interests include the surgical and medical treatment of women with ovarian and endometrial cancers, as well as the management of women at genetically high risk for these cancers.
+As a nationally recognized-physician scientist, Lu focuses her clinical and research interests on the surgical and medical treatment of women with ovarian and endometrial cancers, as well as the management of women at genetically high risk for these cancers.
+She is a national leader in the cancer genetics field, publishing seminal articles on heredity gynecological cancers.

-MD Anderson Cancer Center
+Moffitt Cancer Center

 Usha Menon